MIT, Penn, Harvard, and Florida: Universities as Rightwing Props and Battlegrounds

 I believe our campus code would protect even as odious a statement as a call for genocide as permissible freedom of speech if it didn't constitute a true threat or harassment; however, if so, the campus code should be changed to make clear that some speech that the First Amendment protects from government censorship as a general matter violates a university community member's obligation to respect the safety and emotional wellbeing of every other community member.

 Professor Dorf made clear that he was not saying that he or others "would have done better" in the moment, suggesting only that there was an answer that could have avoided the current firestorm.
 And I completely agree that his answer is both completely accurate and conveys the revulsion that is appropriate in this situation.
-I honestly have to say, however, that I am skeptical that even a clear statement like his would have avoided the trap that the Republicans on the committee had set for the three presidents.
+I honestly have to say, however, that I am skeptical that even a clear statement like his would have avoided the trap that the Republicans on the committee had laid for the three presidents.
 Even if they had allowed one of the presidents to get through that entire statement (which I doubt), I think it is clear that they would have objected along these lines:

 Inquisitor: Wait, you're saying that the current code allows this ugliness, but you're only now saying it should be changed?
 You've had almost two months!
 What are you waiting for?